 Note that, as the beaches of Marseille are north and west facing, they are particularly exposed to the Mistral, the fierce wind from the north-west that can blow up at any time of the year.

-The bathing season in Marseille opens officially in late May and continues until the school term resumes in early September.
+The bathing season in Marseille opens officially at the beginning of June and continues until the school term resumes in late August / early September.
 That doesn't mean that people can't bathe before then, of course (some madmen and -women go swimming on Christmas Day).

 The first beach you'll come across on leaving the Old Port, the Plage des Catalans is down a flight of steps.
-It's sandy and equipped with volleyball areas, a lifeguard station, pizzeria and snack bar and has a good view across the bay to the Château d'If.
+It's sandy and equipped with volleyball areas, a lifeguard station and snack bar and has a good view across the bay to the Château d'If.

 In summer there are organised activities for children and a free "underwater trail" which can be explored by snorkellers.
-But the main attraction is its proximity to the centre.
-However you'll have to arrive early on sunny days to be sure of a spot.
+But the main attraction is its proximity to the centre and you'll have to arrive early on sunny days to be sure of a spot.

-Formerly a private area with an admission charge, the Plage des Catalans became non-paying in 2006 and now gets extremely crowded (and littered) in summer.
+The Plage des Catalans can get extremely crowded (and littered) in summer.
 In 2013 the city of Marseille passed a decree limiting the number of bathers at any one time to 1,000.

 Police are stationed at the only entrance to the beach to keep check on the numbers, but there have been several unfortunate incidents in the past.
 Because of its location, the Plage des Catalans is also especially subject to pollution.